rustfoundation/foundation.rust-lang.org/news/announcing-the-rust-foundation-s-2024-fellows.md

 ### Kostiantyn Mysnyk (<a href="https://github.com/Wandalen" target="_blank" rel="noopener"><u>@Wandalen</u></a>)

-With a decade of experience in software engineering, I'm a Rust developer who loves to hammer out solutions with precision and efficiency.
-Known for my no-nonsense approach, I tackle challenges head-on and deliver rock-solid software.
-Whether coding or organizing community events, I bring a straightforward and impactful style to everything I do.
-I find great fulfillment in contributing to the global Rust community.
-By sharing knowledge and collaborating on innovative projects, I aim to enhance my skills while supporting the community's growth.
-My work is guided by a passion for creating value and building connections that make a meaningful impact.
-I'm an engineer at heart, passionate about crafting precise solutions in Rust.
-I also enjoy organizing community events that bring people together.
-By combining my technical skills with my organizational abilities, I aim to foster collaboration and advance the Rust community.
+Kostiantyn is a Rust developer who loves to hammer out solutions with precision and efficiency.
+Whether tackling code, educational systems, or organizing events, he focuses on creating value, sharing knowledge, and fostering collaboration to support the growth of the community.
+Passionate about both technical solutions and bringing people together, he aims to make a meaningful impact through his work and leadership in the Rust ecosystem.

-As part of my Fellowship with the Rust Foundation, I will focus on organizing Rust boot camps and events in Ukraine to foster community engagement and education.
-Additionally, I will explore opportunities to integrate Rust into higher education curricula, aiming to broaden its adoption and usage among students and educators.
+As part of his Fellowship with the Rust Foundation, he will focus on organizing Rust boot camps and events in Ukraine to promote community engagement and education.
+Additionally, he will explore opportunities to integrate Rust into higher education curricula, aiming to broaden its adoption and usage among students and educators.

 ### Mordecai Etukudo (<a href="https://github.com/martcpp" target="_blank" rel="noopener">@martcpp</a>)